How to manage Self-Phase Modulation (SPM) in CPA-Based Ultrafast lasers

-Fortunately, tunable CFBGs can compensate for these distortions.
+Fortunately, laser pulse shapping is possible using tunable CFBGs.
 The CFBG technology is already a gold standard used for pulse stretching, being the first building block of the CPA architecture.
 Without the addition of any components, tunable CFBGs are used as a pulse stretcher and an efficient fine-tuning knob that can precisely compensate the group delay variation associated with SPM.
 Fig. 6 below presents the possible degree of freedom available and its corresponding lab interface.
 A series of commands from a I2C protocol can also be used for direct machine communication.

 Fig 6.
 Software Interface provided for RD or manufacturing purpose

 The applied correction on group delay for both examples is shown in Fig. 7, while Fig. 8 shows the corresponding corrected compressed pulses.
 Commercially available CFBGs allow the tailoring of the group delay function; the correction is effective up to the 5th order of dispersion, which results in high-quality pulses.
 Fig. 8 also compares the compensation of SPM by the compressor and the tunable CFBG.
 The limits of SPM compensation by the compressor are easily noticeable, especially for the Gaussian pulse.